 This article will be updated as new information comes up.
-Updating the article in on summer break from 19 June to 1 August.

 The student union is here to support the students during this state of emergency.
 If you have any questions or need support, don’t hesitate to contact firstname.lastname@example.org!

 Measures taken regarding the COVID-19 pandemic (this article)

 The Regional State Administrative Agency of Western and Inner Finland has decided that the restriction on gatherings in Pirkanmaa is valid until 12 September and after that the restrictions on gatherings will be lifted.